 A student who wishes to withdraw from any 12-week, 3-credit course may do so until the end of the ninth week of a fall, spring, or summer term.
+A student who wishes to withdraw from any 7-week course must do so in accordance with the withdrawal dates published for each term's seven-week session(s).
 Official withdrawal from a course requires that the student secure approval by telephone or email from his/her Kellett School advisor.
 Students assume all responsibility for withdrawal from courses including the full completion and submission of course withdrawal forms.
 Class absence without official withdrawal will result in a failing grade for the course.

 It is not possible to withdraw from a three-semester-hour course after the ninth week or from a two-semester-hour course after the fourth week.
+It is not permissible to withdraw from any 7-week course after the published withdrawal deadlines.